DAOmasons/daomasons-docs/docs/Rituals/ritual-of-ranks.md

 We need to understand more about the use-case about the data that we are collecting before migrating to a tokenomic system.

-Systems are useful if people use them, so ideally we also have some understanding of UX for this system.
-For example, we try to reduce the amount of friction for team leads to use this system, and make it easy for them to see the data that they need.
+To encourage widespread adoption, it's crucial to minimize friction for team leads when using the system and ensure that the data they need is easily accessible.

-Once those barriers are effectively mitigated, then we should move to a fully onchain system that automates this process once a project is completed or has reached its review period.

-This system should include all the relevant metrics inside of the token metadata, and should be able to be easily queried.
+Once those barriers are effectively mitigated, we should move to a fully on-chain system that automates this process once a project is completed or has reached its review period.
+This system should include all relevant metrics in the token metadata and should be easily queryable.

 ## Details